jonnypeace/PyLockr/README.md

 I think navigating around is self explanatory.
 There are not too many webpages, and not too many bells and whistles.
 Features included are...

-* Capable of importing csv password lists from vaultwarden and Brave browser (guessing chrome as well?)
+* Capable of importing csv password lists from vaultwarden, firefox and Brave browser (guessing chrome as well?)
-* The table uses a fuzzy finder, which is quite a convenient method for searching using the search bar.
+* The table has a useful search box, which is quite a convenient method for searching using the search bar.
 I have included categories for this purpose, so you can search for 'email' for instance.
 * Automatic backups using the scheduling service, as detailed above
 * Sanitizing, hashing, double encyption.
-* The retrieved passwords table never see's your passwords.
+* The retrieved passwords datatable never see's your passwords.
 The only method of returning your password is while editing, or with the copy to clipboard.
 * Download your user passwords.
 If you decide to move along, or just want a backup, this feature is available.
 I decided to make sure your passwords were safe by encrypting the CSV with AES-256, in a 7zip archive.

 Features i'd like to implement...